-Since that time, I received some orders for more trains and have started off 2016 busily looking through a magnifying glass!
+Since that time, I received some orders for more trains other pencil carving projects and have started off 2016 busily looking through a magnifying glass!
 Here is a gallery of my pencil lead trains that I have carved so far.
 It’s been fun coming up with some different designs.

 I hope that the photos are able to convey the small scale of these pencil carvings.
 I use carpenter’s pencils as the lead is a little bigger and the shape of the pencil itself is more interesting.

 The trains are constructed, rather than carved from a single piece of lead (graphite).
 The trestle and cars under are carved in place, while I use mechanical pencil lead for the rails and carve the engine (and other cars if needed) from some graphite I have cut from the pencil.
 I then glue the rails and the engine to the pencil.

 You can order a train carving directly from my Etsy storefront.
 I’ll be happy to customize it (as much as I can).
 You can also select from a number of different stand designs and finishes.

 I also carve other designs and like to see how much I can get away with.
 Some designs are VERY tricky and I haven’t mastered them all yet.
 Some break at critical places and cannot be fixed by gluing or re-carving.